Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

 $T_6$: \verb'KSb``OMSQSAK'

 Figure~\ref{fig:T6} shows a knotless embedding of $T_6$.
 By Lemma~\ref{lem:tyyt}, its two ancestors are also nIK and this completes the count of 29 nIK graphs in the $H_8+e$ family.

 The graph $H_9+e$ is formed by adding an edge to $H_9$ between the two degree 3 vertices.
-There are five graphs in the $H_{9}+e$, four of which are $H_9+e$ and its descendants.
+There are five graphs in the $H_{9}+e$ family, four of which are $H_9+e$ and its descendants.
 Since $H_9$ is IK~\cite{KS}, by Lemma~\ref{lem:tyyt}, these four graphs are all IK.
-The remaining graph in the family is the MMIK graph denoted $G_{S}$ in \cite{GMN} and shown in Figure~\ref{fig:HS}.
-Although the graph is credited to Schwartz in that paper, it was a joint discovery of Schwartz and and Barylskiy.~\cite{N}.
+The remaining graph in the family is the MMIK graph denoted $G_{S}$ in \cite{FMMNN} and shown in Figure~\ref{fig:HS}.
+Although the graph is credited to Schwartz in that paper, it was a joint discovery of Schwartz and and Barylskiy~\cite{N}.
 Thus, all five graphs in the $H_9+e$ family are IK.

+Having classified the graphs in the three families with respect to intrinsic knotting, using Corollary~\ref{cor:3fam} below, we have completed the investigation, suggested by \cite{FMMNN}, of graphs formed by adding an edge to a Heawood family graph.

-We remark that among these three families, the only instances of a graph with a degree 2 vertex occur in the family $H_8+e$, which also contains no MMIK graphs.
+We remark that among the three families $H_8+e$, $E_9+e$, and $H_9+e$, the only instances of a graph with a degree 2 vertex occur in the family $H_8+e$, which also contains no MMIK graphs.
 This observation suggests the following question.

 \begin{question} If $G$ has minimal degree $\delta(G) < 3$, is it true that $G$'s ancestors and descendants include no MMIK graphs? \end{question}

 Initially, we suspected that such a $G$ has no MMIK cousins at all.
 However, we discovered that the MMIK graph of size 26, described in Section~\ref{sec:ord10} below, includes graphs of minimal degree two among its cousins.
 Although we have not completely resolved the question, we have two partial results.